ArunPrakashG/wordpress_client/README.md

 ## NOTE

-**Authorization API has been sligtly changed on 5.1.0 from previous 5.0.4 build.** You can read more about this change in [API Changes](https://github.com/ArunPrakashG/wordpress_client/wiki/API-Changes) Wiki
+**Interface API (the way you get posts/users etc) has been changed a lot internally in 5.2.1 (latest) build from previous 5.1.0 build.**
+The new system provides a standard structure for defining custom endpoint requests at the same time keeping request building fluidity.
+Checkout [Custom Requests](https://github.com/ArunPrakashG/wordpress_client/wiki/Custom-Requests) section for changed API usage.

 ## Usage